Mixed bag for jobs: Employers keep hiring, but unemployment rises - KTVZ

 By Chris Isidore, CNN Business

+The white-hot US labor market is showing signs of cooling, with the Labor Department reporting Friday a slower pace of hiring and higher unemployment.

+While the closely watched October jobs report was strong by historical standards, it suggests a series of rate hikes by the Federal Reserve meant to cool the economy has, as yet, had only limited impact on employers’ desire to hire more workers.

-The US economy added 261,000 jobs in October and the unemployment rate rose to 3.7%, according to the latest monthly employment snapshot from the Bureau of Labor Statistics released Friday morning.
+The report shows employers added 261,000 jobs in October and the unemployment rate rose to 3.7% from 3.5% in September.

-The total job gains were lower than the revised September number of 315,000, and above the 200,000 forecast from economists surveyed by Refinitiv.
+That’s a lower monthly jobs gain than the revised September number of 315,000, though it is above the 200,000 forecast from economists surveyed by Refinitiv.

+October marks the smallest monthly jobs gain for the US economy since December 2020.
+But it is also a solid gain by historical standards.
+The economy added an average of 183,000 jobs a month over the course of the decade before the pandemic.

 Economists had expected a smaller rise in the unemployment rate, to only 3.6%.
+The unemployment rate is calculated using a separate survey of households rather than the employer survey used to count workers on the job.

-Still, it is low by historical standards — September’s 3.5% reading matched a half-century low.
+The higher-than-expected unemployment rate is also still low by historical standards — September’s 3.5% reading matched a half-century low.

-While the 261,000 jobs added for October is the the smallest monthly jobs gain for the US economy since December 2020, it is also a solid gain by historical standards.
-The economy added an average of 183,000 jobs a month over the course of the decade before the pandemic.

-The US labor market has remained very strong despite growing fears by many economists that a recession looms, and efforts by the Federal Reserve to tamp down the pace of economic growth as a way of combating higher prices.

 This story is developing and will be updated.